RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. figure::  Figures/inheritance1.png
    :align: center

-   An Inheritance Hierarchy for Python Collections
+   Figure 8: An Inheritance Hierarchy for Python Collections

 Lists, tuples, and strings are all types of sequential collections.
 They